 - Difficulty gripping things with your pinky and/or ring fingers

 What does treatment for cubital tunnel syndrome entail?

 For some patients, the best treatment for cubital tunnel syndrome may involve conservative measures, such as:

 - Taking anti-inflammatory medications

 - Taking frequent breaks during physical labor

-How is cubital tunnel syndrome surgery at Mirza Orthopedics different?
+How is cubital tunnel release surgery at Mirza Orthopedics different?

 Mirza Orthopedics is pleased to offer a cutting-edge endoscopic cubital tunnel release procedure, a minimally invasive option for decompression of the ulnar nerve.
 Our system, developed by Dr. Ather Mirza, is the only option available to surgeons which utilizes a clear cannula (a small tube) that provides complete protection and visualization of the ulnar nerve throughout the procedure.
 Coupled with a patented scope-mounting blade, the technique allows the surgeon to view and precisely cut the compressive tissue surrounding the nerve with ease and safety.

-In addition to the advantages provided by our endoscopic cubital tunnel release during the procedure, this innovative technique means improved patient recovery outcomes as well, including:
+In addition to the advantages provided by our endoscopic cubital tunnel release during the procedure, this innovative technique means improved cubital tunnel syndrome recovery outcomes as well, including: